 Amy Sarno is a director/deviser interested in the impacts theatre has on social change.
 Most recently her work has focused on verbatim and documentary performance.
-Sarno enjoys mentoring student creative projects that create dialogue in the community.
+Sarno enjoys mentoring student projects that create dialogue in the community.

 Gina prepares students for careers in the arts by helping them build skills in performance, arts administration, and entrepreneurship.